moj3ve/Heartlines/README.md

 2. Install Heartlines

 ## Compiling
-  - Depends on libKitten, libPDDokdo and sparkcolourpicker
+  - Depends on libKitten, libPDDokdo and libGCUniversal
   - You may want to edit the `Makefiles` to suit your theos installation

 ## License